danjulio/tCam/DesktopApp/readme.md

 #### Spotmeter Select
 Clicking the Spotmeter Select button enables setting the spot meter position in the Lepton by clicking on a location in the image.
 Note that changing the spotmeter position causes a command to be sent to the camera setting the location.
 However the spotmeter display in the image and the temperature displayed above are not changed until a new image is loaded from the camera.

+#### Min/Max Enable
+Clicking the Min/Max Enable button displays the current minimum and maximum temperature points as markers on the image.
+The minimum temperature is indicated by a lower-case 'm' character.
+The maximum temperature is indicated by a upper-case 'M' character.

 #### Radiometric Marker Selects
 The Radiometric Markers are only enabled if the displayed image contains radiometric data (they are disabled if the image was generated by the Lepton while AGC is enabled).